How to Build A Kayak Rack (Wooden Outdoors) A Step By Step Guide

 These little layers will then break down and reveal your pocket.

-Step 6 (Breaking The Layers)
+Step 6 – Breaking The Layers

-Step 7 (Refining The Ridges)
+Step 7 – Refining The Ridges

-Step 8 (Attaching The Support Arms With Screws)
+Step 8 – Attaching The Support Arms With Screws

 how to build a kayak rack

-Step 9 (Apply Protective Stain)
+Step 9 – Apply Protective Stain

-Last but not the least, it is time to finish the kayak rack.
+Now it’s time to finish the kayak rack.

-Now you have to apply a protective wood stain.
+Apply a protective wood stain.
 You can use any you prefer.

 Conclusion